YunChiLeong/Expense-Tracker-App/README.md

 ## How It Works
 Lists are stored in a local SQLite Database.
 Add, Update and Delete calls changes the data in the local database.

-## Security Feature
+## SQL Injection Attack Protection
-SQL injection attacks protection.All editTexts that calls add and update functions are coded such that users entries are not directly inserted into SQL command line.
+All editTexts that calls add and update functions are coded such that users entries are not directly inserted into SQL command line.